-\ Silk forage sorghum is a tetraploid with 2n = 40 (CSIRO 1978), therefore it probably belongs to GP2 although no reference has been found to support this conclusion seed stock and feeds (Burnside et al. 1977).
-In studies comparing cultivated sorghum and shattercane seed survival in soil, sorghum seeds showed limited germination after four months and none at eight, whereas some shattercane seeds still germinated after three years (Jacques et al. 1974).
-Shattercane also exhibits seed resistance to deterioration compared to cultivated sorghum, possibly due to physical and compositional barriers to microbial infection (Fellows & Roeth 1992).
-There are reports from North America indicating that shattercane seed may survive for up to 13 years in soil, making control of this weed difficult (Burnside et al. 1977).
+In studies comparing cultivated sorghum and shattercane seed survival in soil, sorghum seeds showed limited germination after four months and none at eight, whereas some shattercane seeds still germinated after three years (Jacques et al., 1974).
+Shattercane also exhibits seed resistance to deterioration compared to cultivated sorghum, possibly due to physical and compositional barriers to microbial infection (Fellows and Roeth, 1992).
+There are reports from North America indicating that shattercane seed may survive for up to 13 years in soil, making control of this weed difficult (Burnside et al., 1977).

-S. bicolor subsp. drummondii is an important agricultural weed in the USA (USDA 2015) but in Australia is classified as a category 3 weed in natural ecosystems and category + in agricultural ones (see Table 8; Groves et al. 2003).
-Likewise it has been listed as naturalised in disturbed sites in Australia (Richardson et al. 2011) but it is not listed as weed in the Weeds in Australia database (Department of the Environment 2015).
+S. bicolor subsp. drummondii is an important agricultural weed in the USA (USDA, 2015) but in Australia is classified as a category 3 weed in natural ecosystems and category '+' in agricultural systems (Groves et al., 2003); see Table 8 for the explanation of the different categories used.
+Likewise, it has been listed as naturalised in disturbed sites in Australia (Richardson et al., 2011) but it is not listed as weed in the Weeds in Australia database, accessed October 2024.